 Fluoride is a beneficial mineral for teeth.
 It can strengthen them and stop decay.
 Toothpaste companies now supplement their products with fluoride.
 At Willow Wood Dental in Livonia, MI, we have more than enough experience in fluoride treatments.
 Patients looking to get a fluoride treatment in Livonia, MI, can rely on us.

 These procedures are simple and only require one visit.
 We know that taking the time to visit the dentist’s office isn’t easy for many.
-That’s why we want to reassure our patients that fluoride treatments take less than an hour.
+We want to reassure our patients that fluoride treatments take less than an hour.

-At Willow Wood Dental, we believe everyone can get fluoride treatments.
+Get dental treatment with our dentist in Livonia At Willow Wood Dental.
+We believe everyone can get fluoride treatments.
 They’re more important for children because their teeth are still developing.
 Children are also less likely to take good care of their dental hygiene or understand its importance.
 We also provide fluoride treatments for adults regularly.

 People ask us about the difference between fluoride in toothpaste and fluoride treatments.
 Fluoride in toothpaste is beneficial but is present in small concentrations.
-The amount of fluoride in treatments is much higher and is more effective at putting an end to decay.
+The amount of fluoride in treatments is much higher and is more effective at ending decay.
 It will also strengthen the patient’s teeth.
-These procedures are recommended for children because they will increase their chance of having healthy teeth as adults.
+These procedures are recommended for children because they will increase their chances of having healthy teeth as adults.

 Fluoride treatments are easy to do.
 We’ll calculate the recommended dose of fluoride and then apply it to the patient’s teeth.
 Fluoride can be applied using a brush or via little cups that are placed over teeth.
 After a certain amount of time, we’ll remove the fluoride, and you can go home.
 Nothing else needs to be done.